Johnny KimMessages & Lectures

 A God Who Delights in You

-Moving Beyond the Angry God Paradigm to Run Toward God in the Gospel
+Moving Beyond the Picture of an Angry God to Run Toward God in the Gospel

 Essay